The zero-based budget Sometimes called a zero-sum budget, is when your total income, minus your expenses, equals zero.

 How to Make A Budget: The 60% Solution Explained →6 retirement strategies that don't get talked about enough

-Jason Heath: These alternative strategies can help you achieve the best retirement possible →5 Ways to Manage Your Personal Finances by Rakshitha Arni Ravishankar
+Jason Heath: These alternative strategies can help you achieve the best retirement possible →8 Money-Saving Tips, According to Wirecutter’s Expert Deal Hunters:

-Here are five pieces of advice from our authors on how to feel in control of your personal finances →Author Tammy Lally encourages us to break free of "money shame" and shows us how to stop equating our bank accounts with our self-worth.
+Author Tammy Lally encourages us to break free of "money shame" and shows us how to stop equating our bank accounts with our self-worth.

-TED.com - Let's get honest about our money problems →Student discounts to help you save on back-to-school expenses in Canada
+Student discounts to help you save on back-to-school expenses in Canada

 Here is a handy list of student discounts you can take advantage of across Canada →An overdraft occurs when you do not have enough money in your bank account to cover a payment or withdrawal.
 These transactions may include: - Debit purchases - Bill payments and pre-authorized debits - Cheques - Withdrawals - Transfers between bank accounts